Trip history

 Print selected trips | Print detailed trip reports directly from the interface for documentation or sharing with team members. |

-There are different types of tracks depending on the technology used to determine the locations and the tracking mode set in the device configuration.
+Route display varies depending on the technology used to determine the location and the tracking mode set in the device configuration.
+To learn more, see Tracking mode in Devices and Settings.

 Continuous tracks: These are the most common tracks, typically used in vehicle tracking applications.
 They are represented as polylines with clear start and end points.